Italy is a country in southern Europe, characterized by its diverse geography and rich history.

 The Western Roman Empire faced the decline and internal strife and ultimately fell in 476 AD when Odoacer, a Germanic chieftain, deposed the last Roman emperor, Romulus Augustulus.

-Migration Period | 4th to 6th centuries AD
+Migration Period | 4th to 6th centuries

-The fall of the Western Roman Empire led to a period of migration and invasions by various Germanic tribes, including the Visigoths, Vandals, and Ostrogoths.
+The fall of the Western Roman Empire led to a period of migration and invasions by various Germanic tribes, including the Vandals, Visigoths and Ostrogoths.
 The Italian Peninsula saw significant political fragmentation and changes in leadership.

-Lombard Kingdom | 6th to 8th centuries AD
+Lombard Kingdom | 568-774

-Carolingian and Frankish Rule | 8th to 10th centuries AD
+Carolingian and Holy Roman Empire | 8th to 9th centuries AD

 Notes